apollographql/router/.changesets/feat_garypen_4370_rhai_request_id.md

 ### Expose Context ID to Rhai scripts ([Issue #4370](https://github.com/apollographql/router/issues/4370))

-We recently added an ID to Context which uniquely identifies the context for the duration of a request/response lifecycle.
-This is now accessible on Request or Response objects from Rhai scripts.
+We recently added an ID to `Context` which uniquely identifies the context for the duration of a request/response lifecycle.
+This is now accessible on `Request` or `Response` objects inside Rhai scripts.

 For example: